Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Associate of Arts in Liberal Arts: Psychology of Substance Abuse

 Because these are often transfer degrees that can be applied toward full four-year bachelor’s programs, it’s also possible to get your start with an associate degree in a field like social work, psychology, or human services and move up to finish off your studies with a bachelor’s degree in substance abuse treatment.
-Earning an associate degree before going on to earn a bachelor’s almost always offers a less expensive and more flexible route to professional development as an addiction counselor.
+Earning an associate degree before going on to earn a bachelor’s degree almost always offers a less expensive and more flexible route to professional development as an addiction counselor.

 Ensuring Your Associate Degree Will Be Accepted for Certification